-Spanish Conversation & Culture 6
+Spanish Conversation & Culture 6, 7, 8

-Spanish Conversation and Culture 6 is designed to strengthen Spanish language skills through engaging literary and cultural exploration.
-This course is structured around six thematic units, each comprising carefully selected stories that not only enhance language proficiency but also deepen understanding of various global themes.
+Starting in 6th grade, the Spanish Conversation and Culture is designed to strengthen Spanish language skills through engaging literary and cultural exploration.
+This course is structured around thematic units, each comprising carefully selected stories that not only enhance language proficiency but also deepen understanding of various global themes.